 If ultra-reliable electromagnetic braking of 600 tonne vehicles hasn't convinced you then surely this last example will.
 Strictly speaking this is magnetic braking as the source is permanent magnets, yet it is based on the same eddy current principle and is just as impressive.

 Drop Tower amusement park rides (video) feature up to 400 feet (120 m) towers with a carriage capable of taking up to 40 passenger aloft.
 Once 30 stories off the ground, the 25 tonne carriage is dropped and free-falls back down the tower reaching speeds of 110 km/h.
 Built by Swiss firm Intamin, the eddy current magnetic brakes pull the falling riders up from 110 to 0 km/h within 100 feet at 2.5G.

-To put that into perspective, a Tesla Model S brakes from 110 to 0 km/h in 170 feet, weighs only 2.5 tonne and moves parallel to the ground, as opposed to hurtling head-first towards the ground with the equivalent of a bus load of people on-board.
+To put that into perspective, a tower drop ride can out-brake a Tesla Model S. The Tesla brakes from 110 to 0 km/h in 170 feet, weighs only 2.5 tonne and moves parallel to the ground, as opposed to hurtling head-first towards the ground with the equivalent of a bus load of people on-board.

 The common thread between all the above braking applications is that mechanical friction brakes would simply not be capable of reliably doing the job.
 While these electric braking systems convert kinetic energy into heat, as do hydraulic friction brakes, using electromagnetic friction offers a non-contact method of braking that virtually eliminates maintenance and therefore reliability issues.